SingaporeAustraliaAPAC CareersLast updated: Jun 1, 2024

 Sydney vs. Singapore: The Pacific Tech Hub Battle

-Singapore and Sydney are the two crown jewels of the Asia-Pacific (APAC) economy.
-Singapore is the sleek, hyper-efficient financial and tech heart of Southeast Asia.
-Sydney is Australia's gorgeous, beach-lined metropolitan hub.
-If you are offered a relocation package to either, which one makes the most financial sense?
+Singapore and Sydney are the two undisputed crown jewels of the Asia-Pacific (APAC) economy.
+Singapore is the sleek, hyper-efficient financial and tech heart of Southeast Asia, acting as the Asian headquarters for Meta, Google, and Stripe.
+Sydney is Australia's gorgeous, beach-lined metropolitan hub, offering world-class lifestyle and safety.

 Live Embedded Calculator